 The day is meant to be a celebration of the death of ‘Holika,’ somebody who tried to kill Vishnu’s devotee Prahlad.
 She and Prahlad were each lit, however, solely Holika burned to death.
 This might be the explanation for splashing one another with water.

-The occasion is celebrating for fifteen days.
+The occasion is celebrated for fifteen days.
 Ghatasthapana, the first day of Dashain marks the start of this festival.
 Families worship the Ashta-Matrikas (8 Tantrik Goddesses) and also the nine avatars of Durga (The Nine Goddess Durgas) for the remaining nine days.
-On the tenth day, people receive Tika and Jamara along with blessing from the elders, and this continues for the following five days.
+On the tenth day, people receive Tika and Jamara along with blessings from the elders, and this continues for the following five days.
 The Last Day of the festival is on the entire moon day and is named ‘Kojagrata’ Purnima.

 Although a majority of Nepalese celebrate it, the manner of celebration varies in keeping with communities.

 Tihar could be a five-day-long festival that takes place fifteen days once Dashain celebrations.
-This occasion is widely known by attending crows and dogs at the beginning two days severally.
+This occasion is widely known by attending crows and dogs at the beginning of two days severally.
 On the third day, people worship cows in the morning.